eitansuez/inference-extension-exploration/docs/kgateway-with-fake-llm.md

 ## Test it

-Everything is now in place:  requests can be sent in to the gateway, the inference extension will be consulted, it will inspect the request, note the model `tweet-summary` in the request, which will match the above InferenceModel, resulting in the request being routed to the `tweet-summary-1` model running as part of the cpu deployment we deployed earlier.
+Everything is now in place:  requests can be sent in to the gateway, the inference extension will be consulted, it will inspect the request, note the model `fake-llm` in the request, which will match the above InferenceModel, resulting in the request being routed to the `fake-llm-lora-a` model running as part of the cpu deployment we deployed earlier.

 Capture the gateway IP address to the environment variable `GW_IP`: